Canadian hockey bible picks Los Angeles Kings to beat Edmonton Oilers. Hmm - ExBulletin

 On top of this improved equal strength play, the Edmonton penalty kill also improved dramatically as Vincent Desharnias and Mattis Ekholm supported the back end.

-Desharnais and especially Ekholm were also strong players at equal strength, while goalkeeper Stuart Skinner picked up his game as he went along, providing the team with calm and confident net-mind against some difficult teams.
+Desharnais and especially Ekholm were also strong players at equal strength, while goalkeeper Stuart Skinner picked up his game as he went along, giving the team calm and confident net-mind against some tough teams.

 In the end, of course, it’s possible that the Kings can beat the Oilers.
 Puck luck and injuries can play a big role in any series, not to mention goaltending, hot or cold.
 But if this series were played ten times, my own bet is that the Oilers would win eight out of ten.